The difference between offsetting and carbon footprint

 Created by researchers William Rees and Mathis Wackernagel in the 1990s, the carbon footprint is a crucial indicator for saving the planet from environmental collapse.

 Greenhouse gases accumulate in the atmosphere and cause profound climate change, so the larger your carbon footprint, the more it negatively affects the planet’s health.

 It is important to emphasize that the concept of carbon footprint is not linked only to large companies or large industries.
 Each individual leaves their own footprint on the planet.
 When using a gasoline-powered car, you leave your carbon footprint, which ranges from the process of producing and transporting that car, to burning the fossil fuel that makes the car work.

 Even simpler attitudes like eating a plate of rice or a piece of meat leave their marks, because until these foods reach your plate, they go through processes that emit greenhouse gases.

-In the MOSS Calculator you will answer questions about your daily habits, such as how much, on average, do you spend on gas per month, how many pieces of clothing you bought in 2020, what means of transport do you usually use in your daily life etc.
+In the Moss Calculator you will answer questions about your daily habits, such as how much, on average, do you spend on gas per month, how many pieces of clothing you bought in 2021, what means of transport do you usually use in your daily life etc.

 After answering these quick questions, in just three minutes, you will know how many tons of carbon dioxide (CO2) you emitted in a 1-year period, your performance against the global average (which is 6.54 tons per person) and how you can offset your carbon footprint with the help of Moss.

 One way to offset carbon footprints is to aquire carbon credits.
 If you want to offset your company’s emissions, we can help you act with solutions and recommendations on where and how to minimize their impacts, ensuring the preservation of thousands of trees in the Amazon.